TheBeast5520/Chess/README.md

 #### How to use

+You will need the python code, Chess.py, and the folder (with its contests), backgrounds, in the same directory.

+Libraries needed: pillow, tkinter

+tkinter usually comes with python, but you may have to install pillow.

 Click on a piece and then where you want to move it.
 If it is a valid move, the code will allow it.

 #### Mentions